Country Profile: Isle of Man

 Economy

-The Isle of Man hosts a high-income economy, primarily driven by the financial services and tourism sectors, alongside a declining agriculture and fishing industry.
-In 2022, the GDP was approximately $7.431 billion.
-The service sector dominates the economy, accounting for 95.1% of GDP.
-The island has developed a reputation as a location for online gambling and light manufacturing.
+The Isle of Man has a high-income economy driven primarily by the financial services and tourism sectors, alongside a declining traditional fishing and agriculture industry.
+In 2022, the GDP was estimated at $7.431 billion, with services accounting for a staggering 95.1% of economic output.
+The island is noted for its taxation incentives, attracting technology and financial firms, while its economy has seen fluctuations, including a -4.2% GDP growth rate in 2022.

 Government

-- 40% representation of women in the House of Keys.
+- 24 members in the House of Keys (elected)

 Military and Security